 We show that the peak of an exoplanet thermal phase curve is, in general, offset from secondary eclipse when the planet is rotating.
 That is, the planetary hot-spot is offset from the point of maximal heating (the substellar point) and may lead or lag the forcing; the extent and sign of the offset is a function of both the rotation rate and orbital period of the planet.
 We also find that the system reaches a steady-state in the reference frame of the moving forcing.
 The model is an extension of the well studied Matsuno-Gill model into a full spherical geometry and with a planetary-scale translating forcing representing the insolation received on an exoplanet from a host star.

-Aluie, H, Hecht, M. and and Vallis, G. K. 2017.
+Aluie, H, Hecht, M. and and Vallis, G. K. 2018.
 Mapping the Energy Cascade in the North Atlantic Ocean: The Coarse-graining Approach.
-Submitted to J. Phys.
-Oceanog.
+J. Phys.
+Oceanog,

 A coarse-graining framework is implemented to analyze nonlinear processes, measure energy transfer rates and map out the energy pathways from simulated global ocean data.
 Traditional tools to measure the energy cascade from turbulence theory, such as spectral flux or spectral transfer rely on the assumption of statistical homogeneity, or at least a large separation between the scales of motion and the scales of statistical inhomogeneity.
 The coarse-graining framework allows for probing the fully nonlinear dynamics simultaneously in scale and in space, and is not restricted by those assumptions.
 This paper describes how the framework can be applied to ocean flows.